 Factor 2: Is Your Deck In The Hot Sun?

 Dense and dark color composite decking boards really heat up in the sun.
 If you are sitting in a deck chair on top of the plastic, the refracted heat makes you sizzle like the burger on the grill.
 Get composite samples in different colors and set them outside on the dark side.
 If they are hot enough to fry an egg after a day in the hot sun, consider a lighter color or different composite material.

 Factor 3: Is A Wood Look Critical?

 Higher-end composites have a superior grain and wood-like appearance and feel.
-Some of the priciest and expensive deck material brands feature shadings and individual grain variations so that no one board is an exact replica of another.
+Some of the priciest and most expensive deck material brands feature shadings and individual grain variations so that no one board is an exact replica of another.
 Some manufacturers buff each board in the factory to remove the plastic sheen.
-And composites also have a more extensive range of colors and matching add ons such as balusters, railings, posts, post caps decorative trim, and skirts.
-These give the deck a beautiful look, but they don’t come cheap.
+And composites also have a more extensive range of colors and matching add-ons such as balusters, railings, posts, post caps decorative trim, and skirts.
+These give the deck a beautiful look but don’t come cheap.
 They are triple the cost of the decking boards.